NullFame1/ATAIX-orders/readme.txt

 3) Top up your balance in USDT

 Guide:

+If necessary, you need to add the folder with programs to the antivirus exception

 Step1 - Buy
 Step2 - Check the purchase status and increase the purchase price by 1% if necessary Step3 - Sell